inouire/baggle-server-deploy/README.md

 This repository contains everything needed to deploy an up-to-date b@ggle server in a few steps.
 Follow this guide to install your own b@ggle instance, connected to the official b@ggle network.

-This guide is made for GNU/Linux Debian6 , feel free to adapt it to your own configuration.

 ## Requirements